 FSB 'Voice of Small Business' Index - The Scottish index

 The index looks at capacity levels, employment, revenues and the confidence of small firms.
-From the third quarter of 2012, the FSB started to produce a Scottish analysis of the results.
+From the third quarter of 2012, the FSB began to produce a Scottish analysis of the results.

-Scottish small business confidence has risen to match the UK average, the latest quarterly confidence report shows.
+Scottish small business confidence is now higher than the UK average, the latest quarterly report shows.

 The Index shows Scottish small business confidence rising in the first quarter of 2014 to its highest level since the data series began at the start of 2010.
 The Scottish confidence index measures +36 points this quarter, up 15 points since the last measurement, and is now slightly higher than the UK average of +35.7 points.